 - the economic prosperity and welfare of the people of Australia.

-The first two objectives lead to the third, and ultimate, objective of monetary policy and indeed of economic policy as a whole.
-These objectives allow the Reserve Bank Board to focus on price (currency) stability while taking account of the implications of monetary policy for activity and, therefore, employment in the short term.
-Price stability is a crucial precondition for sustained growth in economic activity and employment.
+These objectives allow the Reserve Bank Board to focus on price (currency) stability, which is a crucial precondition for long-term economic growth and employment, while taking account of the implications of monetary policy for activity and levels of employment in the short term.

 In pursuing the goal of medium-term price stability, both the Reserve Bank and the Government agree on the objective of keeping consumer price inflation between 2 and 3 per cent, on average, over the cycle.
 This formulation allows for the natural short-run variation in inflation over the cycle while preserving a clearly identifiable performance benchmark over time.

-Since the adoption of inflation targeting in the early 1990s, inflation has averaged around the midpoint of the inflation target band.
-The Governor takes this opportunity to express his continuing commitment to the inflation objective, consistent with his duties under the Act.
-For its part the Government indicates that it endorses the inflation objective and emphasises the role that disciplined fiscal policy must play in achieving such an outcome.
+The Governor expresses his continuing commitment to the inflation objective, consistent with his duties under the Act.
+For its part the Government endorses the inflation objective and emphasises the role that disciplined fiscal policy must play in achieving medium-term price stability.

 Transparency and Accountability

 The Reserve Bank takes a number of steps to ensure the conduct of monetary policy is transparent.
-The Governor issues a statement immediately after each meeting of the Board, announcing and explaining the Board's monetary policy decision, and minutes of each meeting are issued two weeks later providing background to the Board's deliberations.
-The Reserve Bank's public commentary on the economic outlook and issues bearing on monetary policy settings, through public addresses and its quarterly Statement on Monetary Policy and Bulletin, have been crucial in promoting increased understanding of the conduct of monetary policy.
+These steps include statements announcing and explaining each monetary policy decision, the release of minutes providing background to the Board's policy deliberations, and commentary and analysis on the economic outlook provided through public addresses and regular publications such as its quarterly Statement on Monetary Policy and Bulletin.
 The Reserve Bank will continue to promote public understanding in this way.

-The Treasurer expresses support for the continuation of these arrangements, through which the transparency and accountability of the Reserve Bank's conduct of monetary policy are in line with international best practice.
-These arrangements enhance the public's confidence in the independence and integrity of the monetary policy process.
+The Treasurer expresses support for the continuation of these arrangements, which reflect international best practice and enhance the public's confidence in the independence and integrity of the monetary policy process.